robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. Click on quiz option buttons.
-    - Expected Result: Verify active, no-shadow & disable classes are added to active button and removed from other option buttons in same list.
+    - Expected Result: Verify active, no-shadow & disable classes are added to active button and removed from other option buttons in same list. _PASS_
     2. Click Start (using default quiz options).
     - Expected Result: Loading spinner should display in Start button while question data is retrieved.
-If default options selected, questions should number five computing questions of easy difficulty level.
+If default options selected, questions should number five computing questions of easy difficulty level. _PASS_
     3. Check questions layout.
     - Expected Result: Multiple choice questions should have 4 answer options and boolean questions should have 2 answer options.